dnetguru/libvisdesk/README.md

 # libvisdesk

-A Rust library for detecting the visible (unoccluded) desktop area on Windows monitors, accounting for windows and taskbars.
+A Rust library for detecting the visible (unoccluded) desktop area on Windows monitors, accounting for cloaked windows and taskbars.
 It supports per-monitor statistics, real-time watching for changes via callbacks, and throttling to limit computation frequency.
 The library can be used natively in Rust or from C/C++ via FFI bindings.

 ## Features